 Pair up random team members for casual 15-minute video chats.
 Use a scheduling tool to automate the matching process on a weekly or biweekly cadence.

-GIF battles
+GIF Battles

 Post a theme or prompt in your team chat and have everyone respond with the most appropriate GIF.
 Vote on favorites for each round.